LuezLopis/OSProj1/devlog.md

 - Choose to use the datetime function to obtain the date and time for the logger's output.
 6:41
-- Starting to work on the encryptor, thinking just to do a basic if-else/case function to deal with the encryption commands
+- Starting to work on the encryptor, thinking just to do a basic if-else/case function to deal with the encryption commands 3/8 readded
+- researching how to use Python subprocess
+- continuing on the encryptor
+3/13
+- due to an unexpected crash, progress was lost, decided to work on it again tmw 3/14
+- finishing the encryptor again